 Wildlife Officers recorded 3,651 cetacean encounters, of which 2,662 were identified to species level, totalling 17,060 individual animals

-2018 saw a record amount of survey effort with more coverage than ever before 12,966 animals were recorded, 29 different species of whales, dolphins and porpoises were seen.
+2019 saw a record amount of survey effort with more coverage than ever before.
+In total 14,112 animals were recorded, 29 different species of whales, dolphins and porpoises were seen.